de2008de/java-tutorial/JavaBasics/AccessModifiers.md

 # Access Modifiers

-There are four types of access modifiers in Java which put access restriction on fields and methods to protect them:
+There are four types of access modifiers in Java which put access restriction on fields and methods, and we can apply some of the access modifiers to a class:

 - Private